zextras/tech-doc/source/suite/auth.rst

 ------------------

-In order to delete a credential, simply select it from the list of Active passwords or OTPs, and click on the :bdg-danger-line:`DELETE`
+In order to delete a credential, simply select it from the list of Active passwords or OTPs, and click the :bdg-danger-line:`DELETE x `
 button:

 .. image:: /img/auth/delete_credential.png

-Click on :bdg-danger:`YES` to confirm the removal of the credential.
+Click :bdg-danger:`YES` to confirm the removal of the credential.

 .. _auth_zxauth-cli: